MAAP-Project/user-metadata-form/README.md

 bundle install
 bundle exec rails db:create
 bundle exec rails db:migrate
+# Wait for the migration to complete.
+# Source environment variables used to call Cumulus.
+source .env
+bundle exec rails s
 ```

-**Note:** For all of this, following assumptions are made:

-1. The postgres user has create, and modify privileges.
-2. Postgres is running in the background.

-Once the migration is complete, check configuration by starting the server.
-Start the server by entering `bundle exec rails s` in a terminal.
 This will start the server at port 2998.
 Go to your browser, navigate to `localhost:2998`.
 You should be able to see the following page:

 ![screenshot_home.jpg](./images/screenshot_home.png)